Bed Bug Treatment Services

 What if I’m not sure I have Bed Bugs?

 A thorough inspection by a professional bed bug exterminator can confirm if you have an actual bed bug infestation.

 Are you a Philadelphia landlord looking to comply with Title 9-4802, Bed Bugs and Property Inspection, or Title PM-310, Bed Bug Elimination?
 Our commercial bed bug team has solutions to rid your properties of bed bugs and get into compliance.

 Ready to Take Action?

-If you suspect bed bugs in your PA, NJ or DE home, contact Green Pest Solutions for a free inspection.
+If you suspect bed bugs in your PA, NJ or DE home, contact Green Pest Solutions for a free evaluation.
 We have the expertise and resources to quickly identify and eliminate your bed bug problem.
-Our pest control technicians will inspect your home, develop a customized plan, and deliver effective treatment options that get rid of bed bugs fast.
+Our bed bug specialist will provide effective treatment options that get rid of bed bugs fast.
 Get in touch today!